Jordan Valley, Oregon: Basque immigration

 Many Basque immigrants came to Jordan Valley, starting around 1889 with the arrival of José Navarro and Antone Azcuenaga.
 Local oral history claims that before long, the Basques comprised around two thirds of the population of the town.
 A pelota court, known as the Pelota Fronton, was built in 1915, and still stands as a historic landmark.
 The Basques also constructed several sandstone buildings, including three boarding houses, and (with the help of local Irish immigrants) the St. Bernard's Catholic Church, which can still be seen today.
 Basque immigration to the area slowed with the passing of the Taylor Grazing Act of 1934, which favored cattle ranching over sheep, the Basques' preferred livestock.
+To this day, a majority of the town's population identify as being of Basque Heritage.

 Declining population

 Jordan Valley's population steadily dwindled after the 1920s, with the only notable growth being correlated with the 1977 opening of the DeLamar Mine, and its reopening by the Kinross Gold Corporation in 1993, when the population grew from 376 to 446.
 The mine closed in 1999, and by 2016, the population of Jordan Valley had dwindled to around 175.
 In 2017, Integra Resources Corporation purchased the mine, but as of 2019, is still in the process of researching and planning future silver mining operations for the site.

+Residents travel to a grocery store in Homedale, Idaho as the last grocery store in Jordan Valley closed in 2001.